-The duration of the postdoctoral research period is a minimum of 6 months and a maximum of 24 months.
-An extension of funding for a third year may be requested and granted on submission and evaluation of a plan for the mobilization, transfer and dissemination of knowledge stemming from the postdoctoral research, submitted to the Fonds during the second year of funding.
+The duration of the postdoctoral research fellowship is a minimum of 6 months and a maximum of 24 months.
+An extension of funding for an additional year may be requested and granted on submission and evaluation of a plan for the mobilization, transfer and dissemination of knowledge stemming from the postdoctoral research, submitted to the Fonds during the second year of funding.
 This extension may only be requested once.

 If the postdoctoral research is being carried out more than 250 km from Québec’s borders, an annual supplement of $10,000 will be granted for a total of $55,000 per year.
 In the case of co-supervision with a Québec institution, the amount will be adjusted in proportion to the number of months spent outside Québec.

 5.3 Supplement for production, dissemination and promotion costs

 The Fonds also offers a supplement of up to $5,000 per year for costs relating to the conduct of the research-creation project (studio rental, purchase of materials and supplies, equipment rental, transport costs for works and/or equipment, etc.) on submission of a justification of the expenses with the application form.
 The supplement also covers costs related to the dissemination and promotion of the research and/or creation.

 Variable costs incurred by a non-academic host organization for expenses related to the research-creation project may also be claimed.
 The organization’s fixed costs are not eligible.
 Expenses will be reimbursed upon the presentation of receipts to the Fonds and providing that they were not reimbursed by another agency.